 Andrew Hogan After a post-doc at the University of Virginia, Andrew is Assistant Professor in the Department of History at Creighton University in Omaha, Nebraska.

-Joanna Radin is Assistant Professor in the Section of the History of Medicine at Yale University School of Medicine, and a member of the Program for the History of Science and Medicine.
-She also has appointments in History, Anthropology, American Studies, and Ethnicity, Race, and Migration.
+Joanna Radin is Associate Professor in Yale’s Section of the History of Medicine and Program in History of Science and Medicine.
+She also holds appointments in the Departments of History, of Anthropology, and of American Studies as well as Programs in Ethnicity, Race and Migration and in Religion and Modernity.
 In 2017 she published two books, Life on Ice: A History of New Uses for Cold Blood (Chicago) and a co-edited collection, with Emma Kowal, titled Cryopolitics: Frozen Life in a Melting World (MIT).

 Jason Schwartz is Assistant professor in the Department of Health Policy and Management at the Yale School of Public Health.
 He also has a secondary appointment in the Section of the History of Medicine at Yale's School of Medicine.

 Kristoffer Whitney completed a postdoc at the Robert F. and Jean E. Holtz Center for Science and Technology Studies at the University of Wisconsin-Madison, and is now Assistant Professor in the Rochester Institute of Technology Science, Technology, and Society department.
 He won the 2016 David Edge Prize from the Society for Social Studies of Science (4S).